Course language English

 But what is pleasure?
 What is its true role in life?
 Is it just the result of things we have or do – food, entertainment, sex, drugs, fantasy, games, companionship, travel, clothes, music?
 Or is it something in our nature that is awakened through these things?
 Is it necessary for human life or is it just satisfying a selfish or instinctual drive, best left for vacations and celebrations?
 And how does pleasure relate to spirituality and being?

 In this workshop we will explore the nature of pleasure itself – the inner experience of enjoyment whatever the external context.
 We will access it through our physical body and its sensations and qualities.
 This immediate contact with pleasure opens us to discover its spiritual reality – what I call The Body of Pleasure.

 - Judgments about pleasure

 - Barriers to allowing and feeling pleasure

 - The true source of pleasure

 The workshop will include meditation, talks, movement, inquiries and group discussion.
 The work is based on the Diamond Approach teaching but all are welcome regardless of whether you have any experience with the DA.

 is deeply committed to supporting the presence of Beingness in human consciousness.
 To that end, he has been guiding individuals, leading groups and training new teachers for more than twenty years as part of his work as a senior teacher in the Diamond Approach, a spiritual path to inner realization.
-He brings a background in dance, movement and performance to his spiritual teaching and the combination of the two has resulted in his Falling Awake workshops.
+He brings a background in dance, movement and performance to his spiritual teaching and the combination of the two informs his public workshops.
 Byron is also the author of Soul without Shame, A Guide to Liberating Yourself from the Judge Within, published in 1999 by Shambhala Publications.